-- (a) the transfer of, or the due performance in terms of any agreement to transfer, the shares; or - (b) in the case of unissued shares, the transfer of, or the right to be issued with, the unissued shares; - (c) the exercise of any voting rights in respect of the shares; - (d) the issue of any further shares in accordance with any offer made to the holder of the shares; or - (e) except in the case of liquidation, the payment of any amount due by the financial institution in respect of the shares.

-(3) A preliminary order made by the Central Bank under subsection (1) shall---

-- (a) be in the prescribed form and shall be signed by a person appointed by the Central Bank; - (b) be addressed to the financial institution or the person concerned; - (c) specify and contain full particulars of the order made by the Central Bank; and - (d) during normal hours of business be delivered by a person appointed in writing by the Central Bank for the purpose, upon the principal officer of the financial institution or upon the other person referred to in subsection (1), as the case may be, to whom the preliminary order is directed or, in the case of a financial institution, if the principal officer is not available, upon any person above the age of 18 years employed by the financial institution.

-(4) The person to whom the preliminary order is delivered under subsection (3) (d), shall-

-- (a) in writing, acknowledge receipt of the order, specifying- - (i) the full names and designation of the person who received the order; and - (ii) the date and time of the receipt; and - (b) sign the acknowledgement of receipt referred to in paragraph (a).
+- (c) the exercise of any voting rights in respect of the shares: - (d) the issue of any further shares in accordance with any offer made to the holder of the shares; or - (e) except in the case of liquidation, the payment of any amount due by the financial institution in respect of the shares. - (3) A preliminary order made by the Central Bank under subsection (1) shall- - (a) be in the prescribed form and shall be signed by a person appointed by the Central Bank; - (b) be addressed to the financial institution or the person concerned; - (c) specify and contain full particulars of the order made by the Central Bank; and - (d) during normal hours of business be delivered by a person appointed in writing by the Central Bank for the purpose, upon the principal officer of the financial institution or upon the other person referred to in subsection (1), as the case may be, to whom the preliminary order is directed or, in the case of a financial institution, if the principal officer is not available, upon any person above the age of 18 years employed by the financial institution. - (4) The person to whom the preliminary order is delivered under subsection (3) (d), shall- - (a) in writing, acknowledge receipt of the order, specifying- - (i) the full names and designation of the person who received the order; and - (ii) the date and time of the receipt; and

-(5) The Central Bank may, at its discretion and in addition to the delivery of the preliminary order under paragraph (d) of subsection (3) to the financial institution or upon the other person concerned, publish the preliminary order in one or more of the newspapers in the manner and form as the Central Bank may specify.

-(6) A preliminary order delivered upon a financial institution or other person referred to under subsection 3 (d) shall, from the date of the delivery, be binding upon the financial institution or the other person, as the case may be, to whom the order is directed and to whom it is delivered under that subsection.

-(7) A person holding shares in a financial institution and to whom a preliminary order has been delivered under paragraph (d) of subsection (3) shall, within seven days after the date of service, or within such longer period as the Central Bank may allow, surrender the share certificate concerned to the Central Bank, together with such other documents relating to the shares as the Central Bank may specify in the order.

-(8) Any person to whom a preliminary order has been delivered under subsection (d) of subsection, (3)or any other person prejudiced by the order, may within fourteen days after the date of service of the order, or after the date upon which he or she became aware of the order, as the case may be, make written representations to the Central Bank applying for-

-- (a) the cancellation of the order on the grounds that the person had not contravened any provision of this Act as specified in the order; or - (b) an amendment of the order on the grounds specified in the application.

-(9) The Central Bank may, after consideration of the representations made to it under subsection (8)-
+- (b) sign the acknowledgement of receipt referred to in paragraph (a). - (5) The Central Bank may, at its discretion and in addition to the delivery of the preliminary order under paragraph (d) of subsection (3) to the financial institution or upon the other person concerned, publish the preliminary order in one or more of the newspapers in the manner and form as the Central Bank may specify. - (6) A preliminary order delivered upon a financial institution or other person referred to under subsection 3 (d) shall, from the date of the delivery, be binding upon the financial institution or the other person, as the case may be, to whom the order is directed and to whom it is delivered under that subsection. - (7) A person holding shares in a financial institution and to whom a preliminary order has been delivered under paragraph (d) of subsection (3) shall, within seven days after the date of service, or within such longer period as the Central Bank may allow, surrender the share certificate concerned to the Central Bank, together with such other documents relating to the shares as the Central Bank may specify in the order. - (8) Any person to whom a preliminary order has been delivered under paragraph (d) of subsection (3) or any other person prejudiced by the order, may within fourteen days after the date of service of the order, or after the date upon which he or she became aware of the order, as the case may be, make written representations to the Central Bank applying for- - (a) the cancellation of the order on the grounds that the person had not contravened any provision of this Act as specified in the order; or - (b) an amendment of the order on the grounds specified in the application. - (9) The Central Bank may, after consideration of the representations made to it under subsection (8)-